 In later years I also developed a special interest for narrow gauge trains with a gauge of 18 inches (457mm) between the tracks.
 Trains of this size has been used in both estate, industrial, mining and for military light railways.
 The latter mostly in UK during the years before and after 1900.

 /Henrik Laurell, Sweden

-Since late 2016 I have choosen the scale 0f.
-0f is 1/45 ratio on 12mm gauge track.
-12mm is the same as H0m and TT scale standard gauge.
-The reason for this gauge is because it comes right in between 18 and 24 in prototype gauge, but also cause it is based on an existing scale I can get chassis, tracks, wheels etc from.
-A bit like Gn15 uses equipment from HO scale for loco chassis etc.
+Since late 2018 I have choosen the scale 1:35n18 scale using 12mm gauge track.
+12mm is the same gauge as H0m and TT scale standard gauge.
+The reason for this gauge is because it is based on an existing scale I can get chassis, tracks, wheels etc from.
+Same as Gn15 uses equipment from HO scale for loco chassis etc.

 I started documenting my hobbies on the net back in 1998.
 It was a very little site on swipnet.se but later it grew more and more and today it and over sites I run contains over 1.200 pages.

 I was changing the design very often in the beginning, which got tedious in the long run so I started using scripts to separate design with content.
 When PHP reached version 4.3 (around 2000-2001) I wrote my own framework to handle it all (I work as a senior developer), both admin interface and the public site.
 That software still run my sites today, even if updated from time to time as new versions of PHP or MySQL came out !

 My content was written in html so I still had problems with getting it totally separated.
 I often used (and still do) use wikis on the net and got to like WikiCreole specially, so from around 2008 all content has been written in this wiki version, making it possible to totally separate structure, design and content.